 - Place chocolate in a food processor and process until it's finely chopped.
 Transfer to a mixing bowl.
 Set aside

-- Heat cream in a small saucepan until the butter melts and the cream starts to steam, stirring often.
+- Heat cream in a small saucepan until steaming but not boiling, stirring often.

 - Gradually add the hot cream to the bowl of chocolate, and whisk until the mixture is smooth.